buidler-labs/hashgraph-venin-js/README.md

 ## Features

-Strato already is packed with a lot of stuff:
+Venin already is packed with a lot of stuff:
 ✔️ Compile a Solidity contract to obtain its Hedera accepted ABI directly from within the library (no external compiler required)
 ✔️ Deploy a contract to the network
 ✔️ Use a fluent API to interact with deployed, _live entities_ such as contracts
 ✔️ Pubsub for contract emitted events
 ✔️ Pubsub for transaction receipts
 ✔️ Fine grained cost-control
-✔️ Browser bundle-able via a custom made Rollup plugin ([webpack pending](https://github.com/buidler-labs/hedera-strato-js/issues/26))
+✔️ Browser bundle-able via a custom made Rollup plugin ([webpack pending](https://github.com/buidler-labs/hedera-venin-js/issues/26))
 ✔️ Using Hedera File Storage as a place to store generic files and JSONs
 ✔️ Create token via the Hedera Token Service (HTS)
 ✔️ Create a Hedera account